Wangmy2120/FreSH00/README.md

 > Bagnall, A., Dau, H. A., Lines, J., Flynn, M., Large, J., Bostrom, A., Southam, P., & Keogh, E. (2018).
 The UEA multivariate time series classification archive, 2018. *arXiv preprint arXiv:1811.00075*.

 The archive is publicly available at [http://www.timeseriesclassification.com](http://www.timeseriesclassification.com).

+**[新增]**
+We would also like to **gently and humbly remind** any future users of this archive that, alongside the original 2018 paper, we highly recommend citing the comprehensive experimental review by Ruiz et al. (2021).
+Their work provides an extensive benchmark and insightful evaluation of many recent algorithms, which we believe can greatly benefit comparative studies.
+Should you find our code useful, we kindly suggest including that reference as well, as it acknowledges the broader community efforts behind this field.

+> Ruiz, A. P., Flynn, M., Large, J., Middlehurst, M., & Bagnall, A. (2021).
+The great multivariate time series classification bake off: a review and experimental evaluation of recent algorithmic advances. *Data mining and knowledge discovery*, 35(2), 401–449.